 We have been asked the question of how making new watersports equipment with virgin raw materials (carbon, plastic, fibre glass, fabrics etc) aligns with our passion for the three r's (reduce, reuse, recycle).
 And we struggled ourselves with the prospect of getting kit made in countries with such poor reputations for environmental protection, health and safety and employment rights.

 We thought about the many things that we could do and put together a list of things that other companies do:

 sponsoring or supporting charities

 making our kit out of greener materials

-planting trees to offset carbon and energy use.
+Trees for boards: planting trees or mangroves to offset carbon and energy use

 These are all massively important in their own way, and all achieve very good things.
 Some companies deserve plaudits for the work they do, and we have a sneaky admiration for some of Starboard's principles, who seem to walk the walk, not just talk the talk (1).
-But we quickly realised that many of the usual measures employed by other brands failed to tackle the issues that really bugged us.
+And we use some of these ourselves - for example we support Trees for life by donating to plant trees to support rewilding the Scottish Highlands.
+But we quickly realised that most of the usual measures employed by other brands failed to tackle the issues that really bugged us.
 It didn't do anything about worker's rights or environmental protection in the far east for example, and it didn't do anything to really reduce the impact of making lots of brand new kit using lots of raw materials and lots of energy.

 Setting new standards for the SUP sector